Hydra Care

 -

-Judy, The FortiFlora feline and canine products contain the same ratio of nutritional components such as protein, fat and fiber as well as the same inactive ingredients.
+Belle, The FortiFlora feline and canine products contain the same ratio of nutritional components such as protein, fat, and fiber as well as the same inactive ingredients.
 Also, the same microorganism, Enterococcus faecium, is used at the same concentration for both products.
-The only difference between the two formulations is the addition of taurine in the feline product.
-According to the manufacturer, taurine has been added for immune system health.
-Your veterinarian may have additional information on the product so we do recommend contacting him or her for further advice.
+The two FortiFlora products appear to be the same based on the information provided by the manufacturer.
+Your puppy's veterinarian may have additional information on the product so we do recommend contacting him or her for further advice.
 Thank you, VetRxDirect

 Community Answer